mhjensen/Physics321/README.md

   - Video of lecture with subtitles at https://youtu.be/1qFEX5g6MlY
   - Handwritten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2022/NotesFebruary2.pdf
 - Friday 2/4:  Conservation laws and further examples.
 Problem solving.
 Deadline third homework.
+  - Short video for flipped class at https://youtu.be/qGNBEGKr6uU
 - Good reads are Taylor sections 3.1-3.5 and 4.1-4.3 and AMS chapters 10-14.

 ### Week 6, February 7-11, 2022